Casio VZ-10M: A Practical Manual for Sound Designers

 Stage level 0–99 per stage Amplitude target per stage [MENU 1] → module → Function 1-3 → select stage → Level param

-Sustain Stage pointer Where hold begins [MENU 1] → module → Function 1-3 → navigate to target stage → [YES]
+SS (Sustain) Stage pointer Where hold begins; stages after SS = release [MENU 1] → module → Function 1-3 → navigate to target stage → [INTERNAL/SUSTAIN]

-Loop Stage pointer Loop between designated stages [MENU 1] → module → Function 1-3 → navigate to loop start → [YES]
+ED (End) Stage pointer Last active stage; stages beyond ED are deleted [MENU 1] → module → Function 1-3 → navigate to target stage → [CARD/END]

 Per-Line Parameters